Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Enumeration of Polynomial-Time Deterministic Turing Machines

-Without loss of generality, we can make the following assumptions about the representation of a single-tape deterministic Turing machine with input alphabet $\{0,1\}$ because that will be all we need: \begin{enumerate} \item {The states are named for some $s$, with $q_1$ the initial state and $q_s$ the accepting state.} \item {The input alphabet is $\{0,1\}$.} \item {The tape alphabet is for some $t$, where $X_1=\mathbbm{b}$, $X_2=0$, and $X_3=1$.} \item {The next-move function $\delta$ is a list of quintuples of the form meaning that and $D_m$ is the direction, $L$, $R$, or $S$, if $m=1,2$, or $3$, respectively.
-We assume this quintuple is encoded by the string } \item {The deterministic Turing machine itself is encoded by concatenating in any order the codes for each of the quintuples in its next-move function.
+and $D_m$ is the direction, $L$, $R$, or $S$, if $m=1,2$, or $3$, respectively.
+We assume this quintuple is encoded by the string

+} \item {The deterministic Turing machine itself is encoded by concatenating in any order the codes for each of the quintuples in its next-move function.
 Additional $1$'s may be prefixed to the string if desired.
 The result will be some string of $0$'s and $1$'s, beginning with $1$, which we can interpret as an integer.} \end{enumerate}

-Next, we encode the order of $(M,k)$ to be $10^k1$ so that the tuple $(M,k)$ can be encoded by concatenating the binary strings representing $M$ itself and $10^k1$ together.
-Now the tuple $(M,k)$ is encoded as a binary string, which can be explained as an integer.
+We further encode the order of $(M,k)$ by the string .
+The full encoding of the tuple $(M,k)$ is then the concatenation of the binary string for $M$ followed by $10^k1$, which itself is interpreted as a positive integer.

-Any integer that cannot be decoded is deemed to represent the trivial polynomial-time deterministic Turing machine with an empty next-move function by this encoding.
-Every polynomial-time deterministic Turing machine will appear infinitely often in the enumeration since, given a polynomial-time deterministic Turing machine, we can prefix $1$'s at will to find larger and larger integers representing the same set of the polynomial-time deterministic Turing machine of $(M,k)$.
+Any integer that cannot be decoded under this scheme is deemed to represent the trivial polynomial-time deterministic Turing machine with an empty next-move function.
+Every polynomial-time deterministic Turing machine appears infinitely often in the enumeration, since given a polynomial-time deterministic Turing machine, we can prefix $1$'s at will to find larger and larger integers representing the same set of the polynomial-time deterministic Turing machine of $(M,k)$.
 We denote such a set of the polynomial-time deterministic Turing machine by $\widehat{M}_j$, where $j$ is the integer representing $(M,k)$.
-The reader will easily get that we have defined a surjective function $e$ from $\mathbb{N}_1$ to the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines, which is consistent with the Definition \ref{definition3.1}.
+The reader will easily get that we have defined a surjective function $e$ from $\mathbb{N}_1$ to the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines, which is consistent with Definition \ref{definition3.1}.

-Furthermore, we in fact have defined a $(1,1)$ correspondence between the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines and $\mathbb{N}_1$ if any integer that cannot be decoded is deemed to represent the trivial polynomial-time deterministic Turing machine, from which we have reached the similar case to p.
-241 of \cite{Tur37}, i.e., the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines are therefore enumerable.
-0.3 cm \begin{remark} There is another way to {\em enumerate} all of the polynomial-time deterministic Turing machines without encoding the order of polynomial-time deterministic Turing machines into their representation.
-To do so, we need the {\em Cantor pairing function} :